 And this is a common occurrence for those of us who work in the subsidiaries of multinationals.
 Language therefore, in its role as a transfer capability, naturally impacts the amount, willingness and quality of knowledge that a subsidiary can transfer to headquarters.
 Two other dimensions were put to the test: shared vision, which gives rise to a common identity and goals, and the frequency of communication that takes place between headquarters and subsidiary staff.

 Crunching the numbers gathered during their research, Profs.
 Yamao and Peltokorpi came up with the following.
 Language proficiency positively impacts on a shared vision – people not only understand it but they are able to share a common identity, direction and set of goals.
 Likewise, a shared vision partially brings about an increase in language proficiency and ramps up the probability of a subsidiary sharing knowledge with its multinational parent headquarters.
 In addition, it is the frequency of communication between the headquarters and the subsidiary that also impacts – positively or negatively depending on how often it occurs – language proficiency and shared vision: the more you talk, the more you walk the talk.
 Too little communication may also have a negative impact on the shared relationship between shared vision and reverse knowledge transfer – the less you speak to each other, the less bonding there is and the less knowledge is shared.

-How to ensure reverse knowledge transfer happens
+How to ensure reverse knowledge transfer happens in multinationals

 Profs.
 Yamao and Peltokorpi see several very practical managerial implications in all this.
 As a basis, it is imperative for organisations to incentivise and support the language training of subsidiary employees in order to boost proficiency in the headquarters’ mother tongue.